vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "If you can dream it, you can achieve it." - Zig Ziglar
 > 1. "You can, you should, and if you're brave enough to start, you will." - Stephen King
 > 1. "Ships do not sink because of water around them, ships sink because of water that gets into them." - Anonymous
-> 1. "Don't let what's happening around you get inside you and weigh you down" - Anonymous
 > 1. "The biggest adventure you can take is to live the life of your dreams." - Oprah Winfrey
 > 1. "What lies behind us and what lies before us are tiny matters compared to what lies within us." - Ralph Waldo Emerson
 > 1. "If you want to achieve greatness, stop asking for permission." - Anonymous

 ## Self-Belief

 > 1. "Your only limit is your own mind.
-Dare to dream, then dare to do." - Paulo Coelho -- **Here**
+Dare to dream, then dare to do." - Paulo Coelho
 > 1. "You are never too old to set another goal or to dream a new dream." - C.S.
 Lewis
 > 1. "The only person you should try to be better than is the person you were yesterday." - Anonymous
 > 1. "You are stronger than you seem, braver than you believe, and smarter than you think." - Christopher Robin